jduck/bs25-slides/slides.md

 "The Linux Kernel Organization is a California Public Benefit Corporation established in 2002 to distribute the Linux kernel and other Open Source software to the public without charge.
 We are recognized by the IRS as a 501(c)3 private operating foundation."
 </div>

-The low-level OS software in Linux distrubutions, Android, etc.
+The low-level OS software in Linux distributions, Android, etc.

 It runs with high privilege (ring 0) and has direct access to hardware.